Ahmet Rıza: Turkish War of Independence

-During the armistice period, Sultan Mehmed VI Vahdettin appointed Ahmed Rıza as president of the Ottoman Senate, during which he informed the American diplomats of the Ottoman government's opposition to a League of Nation's mandate.
+During the armistice period, Sultan Mehmed VI Vahdettin appointed Ahmed Rıza as president of the Ottoman Senate.
 He initially threw his hat in with the Sultan.
-He heavily criticized the Ahmed İzzet Pasha government as a Unionist rearguard, especially due to the participation of Cavid, Mustafa Hayri, and Ali Fethi in the cabinet.
+He heavily criticized the Ahmed İzzet Pasha government as a Unionist rearguard.
 He would assist Mehmed VI in his quest to purge the Unionists by amending the constitution to give his sovereign the power to change and dismiss ministers.
 However he would eventually disagree with Mehmed VI's decision to dissolve the Chamber of Deputies.

 Ahmed Rıza was instrumental in establishing war crimes tribunals to try Ottoman war criminals.
-He became a probable candidate for Grand Vizier and it was rumored he could form a government with Mustafa Kemal Pasha, and even met with Fethi Bey to potentially revive the CUP as the government turned dovish to the Allied powers occupying Istanbul.
+He noted in his speeches that Armenians had been killed in a premeditated state plan, and that their deaths were those of non-combatants and discriminatory.
+In his speech to the Chamber:The Mercy of His Imperial Majesty would not leave the orphans and widows of those Armenians who were brutally killed, of those Arabs who were hanged or deported, to be crushed under the weight of their poverty and despair.
+There will no longer be any weeping or moaning.He became a probable candidate for Grand Vizier and it was rumored he could form a government with Mustafa Kemal Pasha, and even met with Fethi Bey to potentially revive the CUP as the government turned dovish to the Allied powers occupying Istanbul.
 He was outmaneuvered by Damat Ferid Pasha, who was first appointed Grand Vizier on 4 March 1919.
+During this time he informed the American diplomats of the Ottoman government's opposition to a League of Nation's mandate.